giantswarm/rfc/platform-docs-migration/README.md

 **How?**

-General steps to achieve the goals
+General steps to achieve the aforementioned goals_

 1) Create a new repo for the new docs hub.
 Just the skeleton, configuration, CI/CD and new domain/server.
-2) Create the main structure.
-Already discussions [here](https://miro.com/app/board/uXjVO2Dh15w=/).
-3) Migrate the part of the content that already exists in the current docs.
-Adapt to the new structure and style.
-4) Create tickets for the teams with missing documentation pages.
+2) Work iteratively by top-level section (Ex: Platform Overview, Getting Started,...)
+  2.1) Create the top-level structure proposal.
+It will be mapped from [here](https://miro.com/app/board/uXjVO2Dh15w=/).
+When SIG docs and teams approve it, create the structure empty.
+  2.2) Identity owners for the sections to be completed or created or adapted.
+Create tickets for teams.
+Help and guide them to complete it.
+Think of the docs entry structure to have a similar outline for similar pages.
+3) Iterate over step 2 till all top-level sections are done
 5) Once we migrate all customers (or almost), move new docs to become our current docs.
 We can still maintain old docs in the a (sub)domain (vintage-docs.giantswarm.io).

 ## Few clarifications